100 Soft Skills Assessment and Interview Questions

 How to screen candidates’ soft skills

-The most common way to screen a candidate’s soft skills is in the interview process.
-However, traditional interviews can be very ineffective — so much so that even studies from Harvard Business Review suggest making a quick skills assessment tests before conducting any interviews.
+The most common way to screen a candidate’s soft skills is through the interview process.
+However, traditional interviews can be very ineffective—so much so that even studies from Harvard Business Review suggest conducting quick skills assessment tests before conducting any interviews.

-Asking all candidates to take a short skills assessment test before interviews or resume screenings is valuable because you’ll be empowered to zone in on the top candidates — completely bias-free and based on data.
+Asking all candidates to take a short skills assessment test before interviews or resume screenings is valuable because it empowers you to zone in on the top candidates—completely bias-free and based on data.

-For instance, if you’re using Toggl Hire skills-based recruiting software to pre-screen your candidates, you could include a few most important soft skills questions in your pre-qualification test.
+For instance, if you’re using Toggl Hire‘s skills tests and other candidate assessment features to pre-screen your candidates, you could include a few most important soft skills questions in your pre-qualification test.
 This will give you a better understanding of a candidate’s soft skills already before conducting any interviews.

 Top 100 soft skills assessment questions to ask your candidates

-To help you figure out if your candidate has the soft skills required for the job, here’s a list of top 100 soft skills assessment questions, categorized by topics.
-You can use these questions when interviewing the candidates, or even better, in your pre-employment test.
+To help you figure out if your candidate has the soft skills required for the job, here’s a list of the top 100 soft skills assessment questions, categorized by topics.
+You can use these questions when interviewing the candidates or, even better, in your pre-employment test.

 Communication